andreburgaud/jssl-server/README.md

 ## Build

-The primary options to build **JSSL Server** is to create a `jar` file or to build a `Docker` image.
+The primary options to build **JSSL Server** are to create a `jar` file or to build a `Docker` image.

 ### Jar File

-Building a jar file requires a recent version of Java supporting multiline string like Java 17 or 19.
+Building a jar file requires a recent version of Java supporting multiline string like `Java 17` or `Java 19`.

 ```
 $ ./gradlew jar